citedrive/bibtex.eu/docs/natbib.md

 # A Short Guide to Reference Management using natbib with BibTeX

-The natbib package adds new features to the standard `\cite{*}` command in LaTeX that includes in-text citations with various options and customizations, especially for author-date schemes and displaying the textual and parenthetical when using BibTeX.
+The natbib package adds new features to the standard `\cite{*}` command in LaTeX that includes in-text citations with various options and customizations, especially for author-year schemes and displaying the textual and parenthetical when using BibTeX.

 It is worth noting that the package is compatible with both author-year and numerical citations and with the standard bibliography (`*.bst`) files.
 This article explains how to use natbib to format and cite bibliographic sources.